lablup/backend.ai-webui/README.md

 apiEndpoint = "[Default API Endpoint.
 If blank, user input field will be shown.]" apiEndpointText = "[Placeholder text instead of API endpoint input field.]" defaultSessionEnvironment = "[Default session kernel.
-If blank, alphabetically first kernel will be default.]" siteDescription = "[Site description placeholder.
+If blank, alphabetically first kernel will be default.]" defaultImportEnvironment = "[Default kernel to use import features.
+If blank, index.docker.io/lablup/python:3.8-ubuntu18.04 will be used.]" siteDescription = "[Site description placeholder.
 It will be at the bottom of 'Backend.AI' at the top left corner.]" connectionMode = "[Connection mode.
 Default is API.
 Currenly supports API and SESSION]" allowChangeSigninMode = false # Allows user to change signin mode between `API` and `SESSION`